 We maintain insurance policies that are required under Chinese laws and regulations as well as based on our assessment of our operational needs and industry practice.
-We maintain liability insurance for certain clinical trials, which covers the patient human clinical trial liabilities such as bodily injury, product liability insurance, general insurance policies covering property loss due to accidents or natural disasters and D&O insurance.
+We maintain liability insurance for certain clinical trials, which covers the patient human clinical trial liabilities such as bodily injury, product liability insurance, general insurance policies covering property loss due to accidents or natural disasters, and director and officer ("D&O") insurance.
 We do not maintain insurance to cover intellectual property infringement or misappropriation.